Who We Are

 Philanthropy & Communications Assistant

-In her free time, Gillian might be found practicing the ukulele, repurposing thrifted jewelry, practicing Spanish with Duolingo, or reading in her hammock.
-She enjoys hiking, camping, and paddle boarding.
-She is eager to connect diverse groups in the Inland Northwest with our natural spaces and help to organize a variety of events that offer a taste of the outdoors for everyone.
+In her free time, Gillian might be found repurposing thrifted jewelry, collaging, or reading in her hammock.
+She enjoys camping, paddle boarding and hiking, always making sure to stop and observe wildflowers and fungi along the trail.
+As a member of the Conservancy, She is eager to connect diverse groups in the Inland Northwest with our natural spaces and help to organize a variety of events that offer a taste of the outdoors for everyone.

 Leyna Bernstein - President